DojunPark/DeepLearning_PyTorch/README.md

 # Deep Learning with Pytorch

-These codes are basic tutorials for Pytorch.
+These codes are basic tutorials for Pytorch.<br/>
 Professor Sung Kim at hkust provided deep these learning lectures in online for beginners.

 ## References